 Since 2014, St Ives BID has delivered projects and services that businesses identified as priorities; a list of achievements can be found here.

 Under BID legislation, St Ives BID can renew for a further five years from 2019 – 2024 subject to a new business plan being published and a ballot being held.
+Our second term business plan has been shaped by the views of our levy paying businesses and can be found here.
+All eligible levy payers within the BID boundary will receive a copy in the post during February 2019.

 January to February 2018